Datu Mustapha Datu Harun: Formation of Sabah chapter of UMNO

 Since his ouster in 1976, Tun Mustapha had been trying to initiate a merger of his party USNO with peninsular-based United Malays National Organisation (UMNO) in a bid to return to the corridors of power in Sabah.
 However, the UMNO supreme council was hesitant on a merger because their party did not accept non-Malay/non-Muslim members.
-Besides, the UMNO president at that time, Tun Hussein Onn was uneasy with Tun Mustapha's close relationship with UMNO's anti-Hussein faction.
 Mustapha remained active in politics, leading USNO and contesting in four subsequent state elections (1981, 1985, 1986, and 1990).
 Although they never won again, they still managed to win several seats in the state assembly.
 They also remained a partner of BN at the federal government level (as opposed to the state level).
 After the 1990 state election, he teamed up with Harris Salleh again, after BERJAYA themselves were ousted by Parti Bersatu Sabah (PBS).
 This resulted in a merger of USNO and BERJAYA to create the Sabah chapter of UMNO.
 Mustapha became its first chief of UMNO Sabah.

 Controversies

-Arrests of Roman Catholic priests and the Islamisation of Sabah State
+Arrests of Roman Catholic priests, Islamisation, anti-Christian persecution and Malayisation of Sabah

-Mustapha is remembered by the Catholics of Sabah for imposing to the letter the immigration laws by denying foreign priests who have not obtained permanent residency on the extension of their visas.
-All the priests who object to their expulsion for doing religious works among the Catholics were arrested by using his powers as the Chairman of the State Security Operation Committee and CM of Sabah State Government.
+Mustapha is remembered negatively by the Catholics (what more other Christians in general) of Sabah for imposing to the letter the immigration laws by denying foreign priests as well as missionary pastors who have not obtained permanent residency on the extension of their visas.
+All the priests who object to their expulsion for doing religious proselytization among the Catholics and also other Christians were eventually arrested by using his powers as Chairman of the State Security Operation Committee in his capacity as the Chief Minister of Sabah.

-Under his orders, on 2 December 1972, the police made a raid at the missions at Tambunan, Papar, Bundu Tuhan and Kuala Penyu.
+Under his orders, on 2 December 1972, the police made a raid at the missions at Bundu Tuhan (Ranau), Papar, Tambunan and Kuala Penyu.
 The raids at Tambunan and Papar were successful, timed early in the morning with the church bell ropes cut to prevent it from being used to warn the people.
 The priests were at Kapayan long before the parishioners were aware of it.
 The raid at Kuala Penyu was initially a fiasco with a reception committee of 600 Catholics.
 To avoid clashes, by 11 am reinforcements were flown in to arrest one priest.
-On 15 December more priests were arrested at Keningau, Tenom and Limbahau.
+On 15 December, more missionary priests were arrested at Keningau, Tenom and Limbahau (Papar).
 The rest of the priests who only had temporary residence permits, on hearing this has no choice but to say goodbye to their parishioners and went home or were given new assignments to nearby countries.
 As reported in local news such as Daily Express (p.
-2, 11 November 2009), the Malaysian home ministry informed in parliament that a biography of Mustapha's political opponent who died in the Double Six Crash plane crash, Peter Mojuntin, is banned.
-The reason was that the book "allegedly" recorded that Peter exposed Mustapha's attempt to stop Catholism in Sabah by deporting and arresting foreign missionary priests who were serving their local parishes in the state.
+2, 11 November 2009), the Malaysian home ministry informed in parliament that a biography of Mustapha's political opponent who died in the Double Six Crash plane crash, Datuk Peter Mojuntin, is banned.
+The reason was that the book "allegedly" recorded that Mojuntin exposed Mustapha's attempt to stop Catholicism in Sabah by deporting and arresting foreign missionary priests who were serving their local parishes in the state.